-“NWRA welcomes this bipartisan legislation as our industry works to address the challenges it faces from the loss of China as a market for recyclable commodities,” said NWRA President and CEO Darrell Smith in a statement.
-“We are pleased that the RECYCLE Act recognizes the important roles that nonproft organizations as well as public-private partnerships can play in increasing collection rates and decreasing contamination in residential recycling programs.”
+“NWRA welcomes this bipartisan legislation as our industry works to address the challenges it faces from the loss of international markets for recyclable commodities,” said NWRA President and CEO Darrell Smith.
+“We are pleased that the RECYCLE Act recognizes the important roles that nonproft organizations as well as public-private partnerships can play in increasing collection rates and reducing contamination in residential recycling programs.”

 Providing funding for education and outreach to inform consumers and households about what is accepted in their residential recycling programs is an important step in increasing both the quantity and quality of recycled material.
-NWRA said it looks forward to working with Senators Portman and Stabenow to encourage passage of this bill and on their future efforts to incentivize upgrades to America’s recycling infrastructure.
+NWRA looks forward to working with Sens.
+Portman and Stabenow and Reps.
+Joyce and Phillips to encourage passage of this bill and on their future efforts to incentivize upgrades to America’s recycling infrastructure.

 The National Waste & Recycling Association (NWRA) represents the private sector waste and recycling services industry.
 Association members conduct business in all 50 states and include companies that manage waste, recycling and medical waste, equipment manufacturers and distributors, and a variety of other service providers.
 For more information about NWRA, please visit www.wasterecycling.org.